-Master of Laws in Commercial Law (LLM) (LWMXF0003)
+Master of Laws in Commercial Law (LLM) LWMXF0003 LWMXP0004

-The Faculty of Law offers a one year, full-time course or a two year, part-time course leading to the award of the Degree of Master of Laws in Commercial Law (LLM).
+The Faculty of Law offers a one-year, full-time course, or a two-year, part-time course leading to the award of the Degree of Master of Laws in Commercial Law (LLM).

-Full-time candidates are required to take four full subjects or three full subjects and two half subjects; or two full subjects and four half subjects.
-Part-time candidates are required to take either two full subjects or one full subject and two half subjects in each academic year.
-With the permission of the Faculty candidates may substitute one full subject with a minor dissertation.
+Full-time students are required to take four full subjects or three full subjects and two half subjects; or two full subjects and four half subjects; or one full subject and six half subjects (with the permission of the course Director).
+Part-time students are required to take either two full subjects or one full subject and two half subjects in each academic year.